chromium/chromium/android_webview/docs/device-setup.md

   `monochrome_{public_}apk`, this is not a valid WebView provider.
-Unlike on `userdebug`/`eng` images, the WebView update service performs additional signature checks on `user` images, only loading code that has been signed by one of the expected signatures&mdash;as above, these keys are not available for local builds.
+Unlike on `userdebug`/`eng` images, the WebView update service performs additional signature checks on `user` images, only loading code that has been signed by one of the expected signatures—as above, these keys are not available for local builds.

 Both of the above are important security features: these protect users from